quarkiverse/quarkus-openapi-generator/README.md

 The API Key scheme has an additional property that requires where to add the API key in the request token: header, cookie or query.
 The inner provider takes care of that for you.

+If an `Authorization` header is present, then the value of this header is used as API Key.
+This behaviour can be changed by setting the property `use-authorization-header-value` to `false`.

 ### OAuth2 Authentication

 The extension will generate a `ClientRequestFilter` capable to add OAuth2 authentication capabilities to the OpenAPI operations that require it.
 This means that you can use